Ablabys taenianotus

-Ablabys taenianotus, the cockatoo waspfish, is a small fish species that belongs to the scorpionfishes family Scorpaenidae.
+Ablabys taenianotus, or the cockatoo waspfish, is a small fish species that belongs to the scorpionfishes family Scorpaenidae.

 Description

 This fish can be up to 6 in in length.
 The body compressed laterally, endowed with a dorsal fin starting from the top of the head until joining practically the superior base of the caudal fin.
-When the dorsal fin is spread, it looks like a crest resembling the one on a cockatoo.
+When the dorsal fin is spread, it looks like a crest resembling that of a cockatoo.
 The thorns of the dorsal fin are venomous.
 This fish mostly stays on the substratum and moves by means of its pectoral fins.
 Its color varies from cream to dark brown, with irregular spots.

 Distribution and habitat

 This species occurs in the tropical West Pacific Ocean, from Malaysia to Japan and from Indonesia to Australia.
 Ablabys taenianotus lives at depths from 2 to 60 ft (0.6 to 18.2m) on sandy, silty or rubble bottoms, and also in fields of sea grass Zosteraceae.